-If you are traveling outside the US, you will need the following documents in order to re-enter.
+If you are traveling outside the U.S., you will need the following documents in order to re-enter.
 Check each item in the list below for more detailed information.
 If you left the U.S. without getting your I-20 signed or you forgot the document, you will receive a Form I-515A and need to contact ISSS to get a new or signed I-20.

 If your passport is expired or close to expiring, you should renew it before you travel.
 Passport should be valid for at least six months into the future.
 Contact your home country’s embassy in the U.S. Click here to find embassy information.